East Coast

 Pigeon Forge

 Located five miles north of the Great Smoky Mountains National Park, it offers a host of lodging, dining, shopping and attractions.
-It’s home to Dollywood and adjoins Gatlinburg an is the largest gateway community.
+It’s home to Dollywood, adjoins Gatlinburg, and is the largest gateway community.
 Get around with an inexpensive shuttle or walk along the greenways.

 Gatlinburg

 Located directly north of the Great Smoky Mountains National Park, it offers a more outdoorsy vibe.
-As a four season destination, find dining, lodging and attractions and it’s home to the mountain resort, Ober Gatlinburg.
+As a four-season destination, visitors will find dining, lodging and attractions and it’s home to the mountain resort, Ober Gatlinburg.
 Use the shuttle to the Sugarlands Visitor Center from downtown.

 Getting Around Pigeon Forge and Gatlinburg